RibirX/Ribir/docs/essentials/widget_language.md

 };
 ```

-The most important change is we add `states { counter: Stateful::new(0) }` before all.
+The most important change is that we add `states { counter: Stateful::new(0) }` at the top.
 We call it `states` block.
-It starts with a keyword `states` and declare a stateful object in a `key: value` mode.
-When the stateful object is declared in this block modifier, it'll also be react by others that used it in the `widget` macro, have same behavior like an object named by `id`.
+It starts with a keyword `states` and declares a stateful object in a `key: value` mode.
+When the stateful object is declared in this block modifier, it'll also be reacted to by others that refer to it in the `widget` macro, and behaves like with an object referred to by `id`.

-The other change is we add `Button` after the `Input`, and update the `Input`, `Text` , and `counter` when the user tapped it.
+The other change is that we add the `Button` after the `Input`, and update the `Input`, `Text` and `counter` when the user taps it.

-`states` block it is very useful to tell `widget!` macro we have other stateful objects that need to be reactive.
-Here, we defined a stateful object `counter`and used it as a part text of `Button`.
-We declare the counter as stateful, so when we modified the `counter` after the user tapped the button, the button text will auto-update.
+The `states` block it is very useful to tell the `widget!` macro that we have other stateful objects that need to be reactive.
+Here, we defined a stateful object `counter` and used it as a part of the `Button` text.
+We declare the counter as stateful, so that when the `counter` changes, after the user tapped the button, the button text will auto-update.

 ## Use `DynWidget` to declare a dynamic widget hierarchy.

-You may have found that our application has static widget tree, and even if user not enter anything, a "Hello world!" was displayed.
+You may have found that our application has a static widget tree, and even if the user not enter anything, a "Hello world!" was displayed.
 In this section, we'll introduce a special widget `DynWidget` and use it to generate the `greet` widget conditionally.

-`DynWidget` has a `dyns` field to accept dynamic widgets, `dyns` value will replace `DynWidget` self as its parent children.
-When `dyns` was modified, the widgets were updated.
-The `dyns` value type is limited by `DynWidget`'s parent, usually it can be three kinds:
+`DynWidget` has a `dyns` field to accept dynamic widgets.
+The `dyns` value will replace `DynWidget` itself as its parent child or children.
+When `dyns` is modified, the widgets are updated.
+The `dyns` value type is limited by `DynWidget`'s parent.
+Usually it can be one of three kinds:

-- The child type of `DynWidget`'s parent want.
+- The child type the `DynWidget`'s parent requires.
-- An `Option` of `C`, if `DynWidget`'s parent accepts one or multi `C` as its child.
+- An `Option` of `C`, if `DynWidget`'s parent accepts one or multiple `C` as its child.
-- A type that implemented `IntoIterator` and its iterate item is `C`, if `DynWidget`'s parent accepts  multi `C` as its children.
+- A type that implements `IntoIterator` and its iterate item is `C`, if `DynWidget`'s parent accepts  multiple `C` as its children.

 Now, we use `DynWidget` to control if we need a greet `Text`: